Jayb1u3/T-Starter-Vault/README.md

 # Obsidian Starter Vault

 Welcome to your new Obsidian vault!
 This vault is designed to help you transition to Obsidian.
 It serves as a starting point for organizing your thoughts, knowledge, and projects in a structured way.
-I will be including, over time, templates (including for templater and dataview) that I personally find useful.
+Over time, I will include templates (templates for templater and dataview) that I find useful.
 This README will guide you through the key features and resources available in this vault.

 ## Getting Started

-1. **Duplicate This Vault**: Before you start using this vault, it's recommended to duplicate it.
+1. **Duplicate This Vault**: It's recommended that you duplicate this vault before you start using it.
 This allows you to use this setup for other projects in the future without losing your initial configuration.

 2. **Home Base**: Start your journey from the `000 Home` note, where you will find links to various resources and guides to help you get the most out of Obsidian.